aws/amazon-neptune-for-graphql/doc/cdk.md

 ### Run the CDK application

-To create CloudFormantion template
+To create CloudFormantion template:

 `cdk synth`

-To deploy the CloudFormation template
+To deploy the CloudFormation template:

 `cdk deploy`